It was a day of firm handshakes and warm words as political leaders and defence chiefs met ahead of the Shangri-La Dialogue security conference.

 They discussed the growing terror threat in the region, especially the dangers of returning fighters.
 They welcomed Singapore's push as this year's Asean chair to beef up counter-terrorism cooperation among the militaries, including sharing intelligence.

 Dr Ng also met Lieutenant-General He Lei, vice-president of the People's Liberation Army (PLA) Academy of Military Science, on Friday.

 Both men reaffirmed their strong bilateral defence relationship.
 Dr Ng accepted Lt-Gen He's invitation to this year's Xiangshan Forum, a rival security conference to Shangri-La Dialogue, in September.

 Both men welcomed the inaugural Asean-China Maritime Exercise later this year, which would bring Asean member states and Chinese navies closer.

 The Singapore Armed Forces and the PLA interact regularly through port calls, bilateral exercises and exchanges of visits.

-Dr Ng also yesterday met his counterparts from South Korea, Canada and New Zealand.
+Dr Ng on Friday also met his counterparts from South Korea, Canada and New Zealand.